-Host state concerns of promoting neoliberal reforms and national unity often displace genuine attempts at Indigenous restitution and applying justice to inter-group relations.
-In Canada and Australia this has manifested itself in concerns about the legal and economic ramifications of acknowledging responsibility for massive violation of Indigenous peoples' human rights.
-In Peru, commissioners emphasised non-state actors and targeted communities' rural and agrarian way of life, and obscured the fact that these rural and agrarian communities were also Indigenous, and the violence directed against them reflected a war between neoliberal and Maoist models of modernisation.
+Host state concerns of promoting neoliberal reforms and national unity often displace genuine attempts at indigenous restitution and applying justice to intergroup relations.
+In Canada and Australia, this has manifested itself in concerns about the legal and economic ramifications of acknowledging responsibility for massive violation of indigenous peoples' human rights.
+In Peru, commissioners emphasized non-state actors and targeted communities' rural and agrarian way of life, and obscured the fact that these rural and agrarian communities were also indigenous, and the violence directed against them reflected a war between neoliberal and Maoist models of modernization.

 The shortcomings of these four case studies reflect profound defects in mechanisms like apologies and truth and reconciliation commissions as designed and implemented by state institutions.
-Genuine movement toward recognising Indigenous human rights and self-determination requires action by governments that systematically examines the past, initiates a process of homeland restitution, and holds institutions as well as individuals accountable.
-In all four instances the denial of Indigenous self-determination undermined the potential for this and so for reconstituted justice with Indigenous peoples that the mechanism otherwise might have offered.
-For example, only one of the above-mentioned four countries (Guatemala) utilized strategies that integrated both apologies and truth and reconciliation commissions.
-Neither an apology alone nor a truth commission alone can accomplish genuine reconciliation and even when they are combined genuine reconciliation.
-In isolation, each the processes allow governments to continue dictating the overall goals as well as the terms of redress.
-Ideals of national unity and modernisation similarly allow state priorities to dominate.
+Genuine movement toward recognizing indigenous human rights and self-determination requires action by governments that systematically examines the past, initiates a process of homeland restitution, and holds institutions, as well as individuals accountable.
+In all four instances, the denial of indigenous self-determination undermined the potential for this and so for reconstituted justice with indigenous peoples that the mechanism otherwise might have offered.
+For example, only one of the above-mentioned four countries (Guatemala) utilized strategies that integrated both apologies and truth and reconciliation commissions.87 Neither an apology alone nor a truth commission alone can accomplish genuine reconciliation and even when they are combined genuine reconciliation may be hindered by a refusal to go beyond ideals of national unity and modernization.
+In isolation, each of the processes allow governments to continue dictating the overall goals as well as the terms of redress.
+Ideals of national unity and modernization similarly allow state priorities to dominate.

-As our analysis of Canada, Australia, Peru and Guatemala illustrates, truth commissions and government apologies tend to construct Indigenous identities in terms of individual, state citizens or as part of a larger fabric of 'pluricultural' society rather than Indigenous nations within the state.
-As Regan points out, 'Settlers must confront our own duplicity and hypocrisy - our denial and guilt about the past that is not really past, but continues to define our relationship with Indigenous peoples today.
-An important element of that confrontation is assuming the right of Indigenous peoples to self-determination and preceding any discussions of reconciliation with genuine acts of restitution in order to establish a clear break from the continuation of a state-centered discourse.
-Promoting awareness about Indigenous histories, ongoing relationship to their homelands, and self-determination strategies should be part of a larger insurgent education movement that counters state-based strategies of promoting unity, prioritising citizenship and implementing 'cheap reconciliation' strategies.
+As our analysis of Canada, Australia, Peru, and Guatemala illustrates, truth commissions and government apologies tend to construct indigenous identities in terms of individual, state citizens, or as part of a larger fabric of 'pluricultural' society rather than indigenous nations within the state.
+As Regan points out, 'Settlers must confront our own duplicity and hypocrisy-our denial and guilt about the past that is not really past, but continues to define our relationship with indigenous peoples today.'88 An important element of that confrontation is assuming the right of